Mongmong-Toto-Maite, Guam

 Mongmong-Toto-Maite (Mong Mong-Totu-Maiti) is a municipality in the United States territory of Guam composed of three separate villages east of Hagåtña that experienced development after the Second World War.

 Mongmong is adjacent to the Hagåtña Swamp; Toto is situated to the north-east near Barrigada; Maite is located on the cliffs overlooking Agana Bay and the Philippine Sea.
 The village's population has decreased since the island's 2010 census.

 Demographics

 The U.S. Census Bureau has multiple census-designated places: Maite, Mongmong, and Toto.

 Education

 Guam Public School System serves the island.
 George Washington High School in Mangilao serves the village.

+In regards to the Department of Defense Education Activity (DoDEA), this village is in the school transportation zone for Andersen Elementary and Andersen Middle School, while Guam High School is the island's sole DoDEA high school.